JasensCustoms/IPFB-GP2040-CE/README.md

 ## Acknolwedgements for the IPFB Fork
 - Rudkin for helping manage the GitHub
-- [wrennnnnn] for the initial management and compiling of the FW with the IPFB Config.h file.
+- [wrennnnnn](https://github.com/wrennnnnn). for the initial management and compiling of the FW with the IPFB Config.h file.

 ## Original Project Acknowledgements